Sage-Vines/CloudComputingProjectTwo/README.md

 ## Everything within the Repository

-- `main.tf`, `variables.tf`, `outputs.tf` – the orchestration brain.
+- `main.tf`, `variables.tf`, `outputs.tf` – what orchesrates everything
 - `modules/*` – one directory per component, each declaring its own provider requirements, inputs, and outputs.
-- `services/frontend/default.conf` – small nginx config that serves the SPA from `/usr/share/nginx/html` and proxies `/api/*` back to Python in the backend.
+- `services/frontend/default.conf` – small nginx config file which serves the SPA from `/usr/share/nginx/html` and proxies `/api/*` back to Python in the backend.
-- `services/frontend/site/` – the actual UI (HTML template, neon CSS, vanilla JavaScript logic with edit/delete buttons).
+- `services/frontend/site/` – the actual UI (HTML template, neon style, vanilla JavaScript logic with edit/delete buttons).
 - `services/backend/app.py` + `start.sh` – API plus boot script that installs dependencies on the fly so Dockerfiles are not actually needed.
 - `terraform.tfvars` – this file is created for password stashing.